jflessau/winbot-twitter-bot/README.md

 ### blacklisted-users.txt
 Here you can manually save names of users (seperated by linebreak) you don't want to interact with.
 Unfortunately it's not possible to teach a bot to avoid interaction with blocked users.
 On the other hand the blacklist can be copied and used with multible other bots.
-The blacklist is useful, because every unwanted retweet costs time.<br>
+The blacklist is useful, because every unwanted retweet costs time.

 In the new folder [filled-blacklist](https://github.com/jflessau/winbot-twitter-bot/tree/master/filled-blacklist) you can find an alternative blacklisted-users.txt with the most annoying BotSpotterBots in it.
 I'll try to keep it up to date.
 If you got new names, please let me know.

 ### blacklisted-strings.txt
 As required by [Darkcast](https://github.com/Darkcast?tab=repositories) you can now save strings (e.g. hashtags) in this file (seperated by linebreak).
-The bot will ignore tweets with those strings.<br>
+The bot will ignore tweets with those strings.
 I’ve added a filled version in the [filled-blacklist-folder](https://github.com/jflessau/winbot-twitter-bot/tree/master/filled-blacklist).